Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 version of Bootstrap.
 While annoyed after working on the first version for some time, the second attempt did truly show a lack of knowledge of the first attempt.
 I spent allot more time reading the documentation of Bootstrap and I believe, I have a better understand of trouble shooting my own site.

-I major problem I have, is the use of percentages in HTML.
-On this site I still used percentages on the iframes.
+A major problem I have, is the use of percentages in HTML.
+On this site I first used percentages on the iframes, I changed and modified iframes though CSS.
 While testing on [W3C Markup Validation Service](https://validator.w3.org/) this showed that I forgot
 To add 'alt' to my pictures, the use of percentages on HTML and that some sections don't have any headings (Navbar).
 Another warning I received was the use of Swedish for the quote, as the main viewers for the site, I believe leaving the quote as it is, is better than translating it back to English.
 I could have changed it just for the assignment, but by highlighting it here, I believe I have shown knowledge that I'm aware of the issue and has a valid point.

+I also had issues with deplovement of the website on github.
+My files were named wrong, and also on the same level.
+After renaming the files, move the main.css to the assest folder and move the pictures into a new folder in the assests.
+After doing so, the site worked.

 ## Deployment

-You can see the website live on [GitGub Pages](https://wreckofblues-milestoneproject1-brendanoshea.c9users.io/main.html).
+You can see the website live on [GitGub Pages](https://brendanoshea84.github.io/MilestoneProject1-Wreck-of-Blues/).

+This page was created using 9Cloud and hosted from GitHub.
+I deployed this site by logging in, choosing the right GitHub reposity and going into settings.
+By going down half the page, theres the option on making your site live.
+Then you website address is aviable.

 ### Quote